GradleUp/compat-patrouille/README.md

 Tapmoc handles all of that with just two simple functions!

 > [!NOTE]
-> Compatibility flags only work for JVM targets.
-[See below for more details](#kotlin-multiplatform-kmp).
+> The KMP ecosystem is a lot less mature than the JVM ecosystem and [non-JVM targets do not support apiVersion/languageVersion](https://youtrack.jetbrains.com/issue/KT-66755/).
+Compatibility flags only work for JVM targets.

 ### Usage